Read about the latest innovations in the in the world of logistics.

 A big share of the market today is online, be it in the retail industry or even the service industry.
 There is no running away from it; the digital transformation of businesses is well and truly underway.
 So what are your options as a supplier who is part of the ecosystem?
 Well, intelligent capture of information and utilizing data for one.
 As the Indian consumer becomes more aware and savvy about online delivery, the demand is growing dramatically.

 If you think back to a few years ago, most people’s understanding of the term packaging was very limited.
-The image of a packet which contained food products or simply a carton was usually the norm.
+The image of a packet that contained food products or simply a carton was usually the norm.
 But the fact of the matter is, the packaging industry as a whole has come a long way since those days.
-Technology has played no small part in it.
-The role of packaging has now expanded to ensuring that there is an increased consumer value, which in turn leads to higher returns in the form of better sales.

 The simplest way to understand Pick and Pack is to think of an e-commerce business.
-Pick and pack is the process that helps an e-commerce business fulfil its orders.
+Pick and pack is the process that helps an e-commerce business fulfill its orders.
 The process is not limited to just e-commerce, of course, but it helps get a good understanding if we take it as an example.
-Rather than shipping large cargoes, e-commerce businesses depend on a smaller selection of individual products that are picked from large warehouses by workers and then placed into small packages that are then shipped to a particular consumer.
-This process also helps in reducing costs for businesses as they save on a lot of overheads like freight and handling charges etc.